Empyreal092/Zotero_Tutorial/README.md

 ## Acknowledgement
 This slide was made in Spring 2022 for the "How-To Day" talk at [Modeling & Simulation Group (MSG) Meeting](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/activities/group-meeting/?semester_code=spring-2022), Courant Institute, NYU.
 I thank the organizer for the opportunity.

 I make this repository public and plan to keep it updated, hoping that it could be a useful resource for all interested.
+I have since given this tutorial at

+ - "How-To Day" talk at [Modeling & Simulation Group (MSG) Meeting](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/activities/group-meeting/?semester_code=spring-2022), Courant Institute, NYU
+ - "Monday Lunch" for Ph.D. students in the [CAOS](https://caos.cims.nyu.edu/dynamic/) group, NYU
+ - Group meeting for undergraduate research students for the [AM-SURE program](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/activities/amsure/), NYU

 For comments on this tutorial, reach me at [ryan_sjdu@nyu.edu](ryan_sjdu@nyu.edu).